casatir/latex-make-loc/README.md

 # Local version of latex-make

-Clone the repos using
+Clone the repo using

     git clone --recursive https://github.com/casatir/latex-make-loc.git

-or if you already have cloned the repo
+or if you already have cloned

     git submodule update --init --recursive